youngminpark2559/bio_code/My_code/V_0001/prj_root/README.md

 ================================================================================
 #### To do
 1..
-Plot entire data on the 2D plane to see how each feature gathers<br/>
-2..
-See "weight of importance" to the diabetes phenomenon by using conditional probability<br/>
+Plot entire data on the 2D plane to see how each feature gathers 2..
+See "weight of importance" to the diabetes phenomenon by using conditional probability

-- P(diabetes|age): when age prior is given, probability of diabetes occuring<br/>
-- P(diabetes|pregnancies): when pregnancies prior is given, probability of diabetes occuring<br/>
-- P(diabetes|BMI): when BMI prior is given, probability of diabetes occuring<br/>
+P(diabetes|age): when age prior is given, probability of diabetes occuring P(diabetes|pregnancies): when pregnancies prior is given, probability of diabetes occuring P(diabetes|BMI): when BMI prior is given, probability of diabetes occuring ...
-- ...<br/>

 3..
-Inspect data in terms of Gaussian mixture model<br/>
+Inspect data in terms of Gaussian mixture model